moritzploss/ex-patterns/README.md

 To avoid the performance issues that come with copying data, copies are only created when necessary.
 Moreover, the package comes with **first class support for Immutable.js collections**.
-This means that you can simply match against immutable `List` and `Map` structures as if they were plain old JavaScript arrays and objects!
+This means that you can simply match against immutable `List` and `Map` structures as if they were regular JavaScript arrays and objects!

 ## The `match` Function